 To visit nearby: vineyards, beaches (incl. a naturist one), historic coastal towns & cliffs, stained glass windows designed & made by Alan in churches & museum.

 Take time to relax in 5 secret spots around the garden.
-Our yew crescent is a favourite for morning Yoga in the sun or in the garden room if it rains.
+Our yew crescent is a favourite for morning Yoga in the sun or in the sitting room.
 We also have 2 adorable little cats, one black & one white, who are relaxing company.

 Guest access: Upstairs bedroom, shared bathroom, living/dining room, kitchen, garden.
-Off limits: Our bedroom, the other listing's bedroom and en-suite shower room & Fiona's study.
+Off limits: Our bedroom, the other listing's bedroom and en-suite shower room, garden room & Fiona's study.

 Interaction with Guests